 - 1. Flight plans must be filed, and flight following must be conducted, for all BSEE aviation activities as outlined in 351 DM 1.4 and the specific contract. - 2.
-A flight hazard map57 will be constructed for each Region/District's local operational area and for specific routes between the primary airport and the coast or other on shore locations.
+A flight hazard map60 will be constructed for each Region/District's local operational area and for specific routes between the primary airport and the coast or other on shore locations.
 The Regional Aviation Management Plan will require: - a.
-Flight hazards maps will be updated annually by March 1, or more frequently if significant aviation hazards change.
-Districts will implement procedures to document when the map is updated. - b.
+Flight hazard maps will be updated annually by March 1, or more frequently if significant aviation hazards change.
+Districts will implement procedures to document when the map is updated.
+See Appendix H.6 for additional Hazard Map Guidance. - b.
 Districts will provide a current copy of the flight hazard map to the Regional Aviation Manager by March 1 each year.
 The RAM will notify the NAM by March 15 that all Districts have provided an updated flight hazard map. - 3.
 Operating to or from Free Floating Vessels, Geo-Research Vessels, or Drill Ships. - a.
-Federal law requires ANY commercial conveyance (i.e. helicopter) arriving from a free-floating vessel on the OCS to file Advanced Passenger Information System (APIS) documentation.
-This requirement applies regardless of whether the mission was planned to land at free floating vessel, geo-research vessel, or drill ship not in production or whether the landing was not planned in advance (i.e. unannounced inspection or precautionary landing). - b.
+Federal law requires ANY commercial conveyance (i.e., helicopter) arriving from a freefloating vessel on the OCS to file Advanced Passenger Information System (APIS) documentation (U.S. Customs Flights).
+This requirement applies regardless of whether the mission was planned to land at free floating vessel, geo-research vessel, or drill ship not in production or whether the landing was not planned in advance (i.e., unannounced inspection or precautionary landing). - b.
 BSEE mission planners and inspectors need to be aware that additional time for flight planning and customs documentation may be required.
 To avoid a delayed departure, it is recommended that mission requests for flights requiring APIS documentation be submitted to the aviation service provider the afternoon before the intended flight.
-Any changes made the morning of the flight require the aviation service provider to refile which can take 2-4 hours to get clearance from the time the documentation is submitted.
+Any changes made the morning of the flight require the aviation service provider to refile which can take 2-4 hours to get clearance from the time the documentation is submitted. - I. Flight Following.

-57 See Appendix H.6.

-- I. Flight Following.
 All aircraft transporting BSEE personnel require an operational satellite-based tracking/automated flight following (AFF) System before taking off from an on-shore base.
 BSEE's aviation contractor must ensure: - 1.
 The AFF system they use is compatible with the Government's AFF tracking network (Webtracker); - 2.
 The AFF system they use is monitored during all BSEE flight operations; and, - 3.
+The AFF system they use is available to BSEE and OAS to monitor (as required).

+60 See Appendix H.6.

-The AFF system they use is available to BSEE and OAS to monitor (as required). - 4.
-If the satellite-based/AFF system fails during a mission the flight may be continued, at pilot discretion, as long as 15-minute position reports can be made; and, - 5.
-If the satellite-based/AFF system fails and the 15-minute position reports cannot be made the pilot will land as soon as practicable at a location where communications with the vendor's flight operations center can be accomplished. - 6.
+- 4. If the satellite-based/AFF system fails during a mission the flight may be continued, at pilot discretion, as long as 15-minute position reports can be made; and, - 5.
+If the satellite-based/AFF system fails, and the 15-minute position reports cannot be made the pilot will land as soon as practicable at a location where communications with the vendor's flight operations center can be accomplished. - 6.
 Once the aircraft has returned to the vendor's on shore base the AFF must be fully operational before it can be dispatched for further BSEE missions.